Rams, rhinos and feet

-You might wonder what rams and rhinos have in common with feet?
-Unlike the elephant tusk which is made of material similar to teeth and sadly sought after, the rhino horn and that of many animals comes from the same protein found covering skin.
-While fingernails have the power of a weapon, toenails are just tucked away, unnoticed, that is until they cause problems.
-Exposed in countries where it is warmer, nails are more visible, but for us, in the UK, the majority of feet are covered up.
-I have limited this article to the subject of thick nails associated with medical problems.
-Yuck, you might say…
+You might wonder what rams, rhinos and feet have in common.
+Unlike the elephant tusk which is made of similar material to teeth the rhino horn and that of many animals comes from the same protein found covering skin.
+While fingernails have the power of a weapon, toenails are just tucked away and unnoticed.
+Because nails are hidden away until a problem arises, they are ignored.
+Nails exposed in sandals where the climate warmer, nails and toes are more visible.
+But for us, in the UK, the majority of feet are covered up.
+This article is the subject of thick nails associated with medical problems.
+Yuck, you might say..

 You might wonder what the point of toenails are, not least why they cause problems?
 These densely packed cells make up a flat structure that sits at the end of the toe over a bone called a phalanx and is exposed to pressure.
 Now if you had an impressive horn like our rhino, maybe it would make sense as a weapon.
 The nail might act as a deterrent if pointed, and as a child aged 7 I still can recall the burning pain caused when I upset a girl my own age as she raked my nose with her sharp nails!
 Otherwise, as a piece of flat nail, it seems pointless.

-Nail growth is slow at around 0.1mm a day and is exposed to damage along its sensitive ‘growth cells’ called the matrix (diagram, Figure 1).
-The matrix is shown in red but the cells to in the lunula area are sensitive to damage.
-The name lunula comes from its half-moon shape and is coloured white.
-The latter part of the nail bed sits at the tip or edge of the nail.
-The end of the toe which contacts the shoe is the hyponychium.
-The attachment is sensitive to damage and if you like me have wrenched a fingernail, you will understand how uncomfortable this is.
+Nail growth is slow at around 0.1mm a day and is exposed to damage along its sensitive ‘growth cells’ called the nail matrix.
+The matrix is shown in red but the cells in the lunula region (marked) are sensitive to damage.
+The white coloured lunula is named from its half-moon shape.
+The other part of the nail bed easily exposed to injury sits at the end of the nail (hyponychium).
+The attachment is sensitive to damage and if you like me have wrenched a fingernail before then you will understand how uncomfortable this is.

 Early damage in childhood